 A barrister will rarely be the best person to advise you on legal aid eligibility.
 A high street solicitor is usually far better placed to do this.
-In general terms applicants will be refused legal aid if (1) the case does not pass the 'interests of justice' test (i.e. it is not considered serious enough to merit legal aid) and (2) they are assessed as having an annual household disposable income of £37,500 or more after taking into account certain essential expenses.
-Disposable incomes below this sum can mean that the applicant can receive legal aid but subject to a significant regular contribution.
+In general terms applicants will be refused legal aid if (1) the case does not pass the 'interests of justice' test (i.e. it is not considered serious enough to merit legal aid) and (2) they are assessed as having an annual household disposable income above certain set limits.
+Disposable incomes below the limit can mean that the applicant can receive legal aid but subject to a significant regular contribution.
 Depending on their specific circumstances, some clients will find it cheaper to instruct a barrister direct and pay privately instead of paying legal aid contributions.
 It is worth bearing in mind that to recover defence costs (the recovery of which is capped at legal aid rates) you must have applied for and been refused legal aid funding.
 You can read more here about eligibility for criminal legal aid.

 CAN I INSTRUCT A BARRISTER DIRECT IF I AM RECEIVING LEGAL AID?